buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_SensorTypeEarthquakeSensor.md

+# Pset_SensorTypeEarthquakeSensor

 Properties that are applicable for IfcSensor with predefined type EARTHQUAKESENSOR.
 <!-- end of short definition -->